Skip to content

 Wrong site surgery

-Between 1 April and 31 August 2022, there were 73 reported wrong site surgery Never Events in England and Wales.
+As an example of the number of incidents, back between 1 April and 31 August 2022, there were 73 reported wrong site surgery Never Events in England and Wales.
 These included:

 • Wrong surgery of the eyes, including laser treatment